Anna Walentynowicz: After the fall of Communism

 While remaining active and outspoken after 1989, Walentynowicz distanced herself from various political parties allied with the new Solidarity.
 She felt the new Solidarity elites abandoned the workers and ordinary people, not living up to the core Solidarity values of social justice.
 She felt that Solidarity had been co-opted by self-interested individuals who reneged on their promises.
 Walentynowicz avoided anniversary celebrations organised by the new Solidarity.
-In 1995, she wrote an open letter to Wałęsa.
-In 2000, she declined an honorary citizenship of the city of Gdańsk.
-During the strike at the docks in Gdynia in February 2002 she said:
+In 1995, she wrote an open letter to Wałęsa asking him to respond to seventeen accusations of collaboration and other improprieties.
+In 2000, she declined honorary citizenship of the city of Gdańsk.
+During the February 2002 strike at the docks in Gdynia she said:

 The 21 demands that we put up in 1980 are still relevant.
 Nothing was fulfilled.
 People still have to struggle to be treated with dignity.
 That's scandalous.

 In 2003, she asked for compensation from the government for her 1980s persecution, eventually receiving part of the sum.
 Walentynowicz mostly donated all which she had to those who needed help.
 On 15 November 2004, Anna, along with other former strikers of 1980 activists from the first Solidarity and former political prisoners—an open letter prepared by Andrzej Gwiazda to the European Parliament about the development of Solidarity.
 The European Parliament took note of the open letter in a motion for a resolution in 2005, deploring the fact that the new Solidarity, created in 1989, did not pursue the aims of the first Solidarity.

-Walentynowicz was vocal pointing bad conduct of the Civic Platform political party in Poland.
-On 11 December 2009 she organized in the Polish Sejm the conference "Poland after XX years 1989–2009".
+Walentynowicz was vocal in attacking the perceived misdeeds of the Civic Platform party.
+On 11 December 2009 she organized the "Poland after XX years 1989–2009" conference in the Sejm.

 On 13 December 2005, Walentynowicz accepted the Truman-Reagan Medal of Freedom in Washington on behalf of the first free trade union Solidarity and was personally honored along with John Paul II and General Edward Rowny, Chief US Nuclear Arms Control Negotiator with the Soviets.
 The columnist Georgie Anne Geyer called her the Rosa Parks of Solidarity and in the column, compared her to the likes of Indira Gandhi and Corazon Aquino.
 During her visit she met with vice president Linda Chavez Thompson and other leaders of AFL-CIO.

 Wer ist Anna Walentynowicz? (directed by Sylke Rene Meyer, 2002, winner of the Sir Peter Ustinov Television Scriptwriting Award), Musimy się na nowo policzyć (directed by Grzegorz W. Tomczak, 2014), Podwójne dno (directed by Dariusz Małecki, 1994), Anna Proletariuszka (directed by Marek Ciecierski and Sławomir Grunberg, 1980/81) and Robotnicy '80 (1980) are documentary films in which she is portrayed.
 Anna Walentynowicz is played by Frances Cox in Leslie Woodhead's docudrama Strike: The Birth of Solidarity (1981).
 She appeared as herself in Man of Iron (1981), prompting some to call her "woman of iron."
 She was critical about the Schlöndorff's movie Strike.